 It came free from its sidings and reached speeds of 40mph after travelling three miles down Shap summit.

 Mr Angus, who said he was ‘mentally scarred’ by the incident, told the Gazette that rail workers were in the ‘lap of the Gods’.
-“Since Tebay, we have had umpteen meetings but nothing has really changed,” he said.
+“Since Tebay, we have had umpteen meetings but nothing has really

 “I would hate to think that another Tebay accident happens today after we have been fighting for eight years.”